 How does listing on a flat-fee MLS affect my costs?

-Do home improvements affect agent fees when selling a house in Texas?
+What about home renovations and their impact on agent commissions when selling a home in Texas?

 Key Insights